AleGutiMendo/rimac-technical-challenge/README.md

 6. Create a pull request

 ### Development Guidelines
-- Keep functions under 25KB (use layers for heavy dependencies)
+- Keep functions under 17KB (use layers for heavy dependencies)
 - Follow TypeScript strict mode
 - Use ESBuild-compatible imports
 - Test locally before deploying
 - Document new environment variables
+- **Do not commit temporary test files** (e.g., `test-handler.ts`, temporary configs)
+- Use `.ts` extensions for all configuration files as per project requirements

 ## License